tamberg/pi-lora/README.md

 # Pi LoRa device with RN2483
 We use a Pi with a RN2483 LoRa module as our LoRaWAN device.

-## Basic Pi Zero W setup
+## Set up the Raspberry Pi
-- Create an SD Card with [Pi Imager](https://www.raspberrypi.com/software/)
+Create an SD Card with [Pi Imager](https://www.raspberrypi.com/software/)
 - Choose Pi OS Lite, 32-bit
 - Create a User, e.g. pi
 - Set Wi-Fi SSID, PW